House Wrap vs Vapor Barrier

 After five or ten minutes, a puddle of water is at the base of the can.
 Imagine this happening on the inside of all your walls where you can't see the water!

-Vapor Barriers On Warm Side
+Should Vapor Barriers Be On the Warm Side of the Wall?

 Vapor barriers are put on the inside face of wall studs in cold climates and they're put on the exterior of homes in hot and humid climates.
 You want the vapor barrier as far away from the cooler wall surface as possible.
 In hot humid climates, the cool side of the wall is the inside of the home that's got air conditioning operating.